UConn vs. Baylor Predictions & Picks - Women's NCAA Tournament Second Round

 UConn Performance Insights

-- With 73.5 points per game in Big East action, UConn is putting up 2.8 fewer points per game in conference games compared to its season average (76.3 PPG).
+- UConn's offense has been less productive in Big East action this year, scoring 73.5 points per contest, compared to its overall average of 76.3 PPG.

-- The Huskies are scoring 78.6 points per game at home.
-Away from home, they are averaging 72.8 points per contest.
+- The Huskies are putting up 78.6 points per game this year when playing at home, which is 5.8 more points than they're averaging in away games (72.8).

-- The Huskies have seen a downturn in scoring recently, putting up 69.7 points per game in their last 10 outings, 6.6 points fewer than the 76.3 they've scored this season.
+- In their last 10 games, the Huskies have been scoring 69.7 points per game, an average that's slightly lower than the 76.3 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.